vighneshiyer/vighneshiyer.com/content/research/programming/modular_mojo_gpu_workshop.md

 The details that would let me understand the limitations and performance implications of the programming model aren't presented up-front, and are quite hidden from sight.
 This seems good for kernel engineers until they have to contend with some unsupported or poorly performing construct without the knowledge of the compilation flow and its limitations.

+The startup time is quite long from a `pixi run mojo ...` command.
+It takes a few seconds to execute on quite a beefy machine - what is exactly taking up so much time?
+The parsing, the JIT compilation, spawning the Python / Mojo runtime, starting the CUDA runtime, dispatching the kernel to the GPU, copies to/from host/GPU memory?

 ### GPU Programming

 - Mojo GPU Puzzles